Property valuation in the event of inheritance: Determine the value accurately without an estate agent and optimise taxes

 Federico De Ponte

-Are you facing the task of valuing an inherited property and fearing high costs or an inaccurate assessment by the tax office?
-An accurate property valuation in the case of inheritance without an estate agent is not only possible but also secures you financial advantages.
-This guide shows you in 5 steps how to determine the market value based on data and avoid common mistakes.
+Are you faced with the task of valuing an inherited property and fear high costs or an incorrect assessment by the tax office?
+An accurate property valuation in the case of inheritance without an estate agent is not only possible, but also ensures financial benefits.
+This guide shows you in 5 steps how to determine the market value based on data and avoid typical mistakes.

 Chat with ImmoGPT for free now.